qiixiangg/sample-building-agentic-ai-applications-on-aws/Mortgage_Assistant/5_langraph-multi-agent/README.md

 # Mortgage Assistant with LangGraph Multi-Agent System

-This project demonstrates how to build mortgage assistant applications using LangGraph, an extension of LangChain that provides a framework for building stateful agentic applications.
+This lab demonstrates how to build mortgage assistant applications using LangGraph, an extension of LangChain that provides a framework for building stateful agentic applications.

-## Project Overview
+## Lab Overview

 The Mortgage Assistant is designed to:
 - Help customers access information about their existing mortgages